 - EH6151 Advanced Health Protection (5 credits)

-- EH6106 Microbiology, Environmental Health and Infectious Diseases (10 credits)
+- EH6101 Microbiology, Environmental Health and Infectious Diseases (10 credits)

 Additional Teaching Mode Information

 This is a part-time course.
-This programme will be taught online over 7 months.
+This programme will be taught online over 7 months (September-March).

-The course runs each year.
+The course runs from September to March each year.
 The Certificate (30 credits) must be completed within 36 months (i.e. 3 years) of programme commencement.
 Progression to Diploma and Master of Public Health is possible once all assessment is successfully completed.
-However, acceptance onto the Diploma or MPH will only be considered within five years from date of above Certification.
+However, acceptance onto the Diploma or MPH will only be considered within five years from the date of above Certification.

 The course allows for progression to an Online Master of Public Health, also delivered by the School of Public Health.

-A range of continuous assessments are used across the modules.
+A range of continuous assessments is used across the modules.
 These may include essays, case studies, online presentations, quiz, accumulative report writing, reflective journal and E-tivities.